ArAfs-bit/Help_Desk-_Support-_and-_Documentation-_System/README.md

 1. **Create an Issue** - Log an issue such as "Network Connectivity Issue" in Jira.
 2. **Add Details** - Include impacted services, urgency, and a description of the problem.
-3. **Attach Troubleshooting Guide** - Link to the knowledge base articles directly within the issue to help resolve it faster.
+3. **Attach Troubleshooting Guide** - Use Custom Fields for Troubleshooting Steps.
    ![Network Connectivity Issue](Screenshots/network_connectivity_issue.png)